Roulette (curve)

 In the differential geometry of curves, a roulette is a kind of curve, generalizing cycloids, epicycloids, hypocycloids, trochoids, epitrochoids, hypotrochoids, and involutes.
+On a basic level, it is the path traced by a curve while rolling on another curve without slipping.

 Definition

 Informal definition

 Roughly speaking, a roulette is the curve described by a point (called the generator or pole) attached to a given curve as that curve rolls without slipping, along a second given curve that is fixed.
 More precisely, given a curve attached to a plane which is moving so that the curve rolls, without slipping, along a given curve attached to a fixed plane occupying the same space, then a point attached to the moving plane describes a curve, in the fixed plane called a roulette.

 Special cases and related concepts

 In the case where the rolling curve is a line and the generator is a point on the line, the roulette is called an involute of the fixed curve.
 If the rolling curve is a circle and the fixed curve is a line then the roulette is a trochoid.
 If, in this case, the point lies on the circle then the roulette is a cycloid.

 A related concept is a glissette, the curve described by a point attached to a given curve as it slides along two (or more) given curves.